peterjurich/technicalwriting/notes/technical writers hq.md

 Pivotal sections in any API doc: Overview (detail onboarding and API attributes, a quick win will grab attention); Authentication (how to get access credentials, this is a big hurdle); Resources (users will interact more with this than any other section); Error messages (Include all potential errors and how to solve them); and terms of use (legal agreement for how users will ideally use your product).
 IMPORTANT: Be consistent with universally accepted naming conventions and terminologies.
 Devs like when they can test what they read in the docs and see how it works.
 INCLUDE INTERACTIVE SAMPLE CODES IN POPULAR PROGRAMMING LANGUAGES

+## Documenting API
+Don't docu a third party apps if you don't have to.
+If you do have to, limit coverage to required settings in a list or table.
+Tips:
+* Don't use phrase parameters in the form of a task
+* Don't use screenshots
+* Rely on third party vendor to handle details, tasks, references.
+Your docu must suppliment theirs It's OK to simply reference the third party API docu if: it is accurate and available; there are no settings that users must configure in a specific way in order to work with software.
+If you do this, provide a search bar that helps users find what they need
+Collaborating with colleagues at third party if you have a close relationship with them.
+Refer user to third party if you cannot collaborate with third party yourself.
+You can also provide a detailed explanation outside of docu

 PRODUCT ROADMAPPING -b a guide for steps you need to take to reach a co’s product short and long term goals with different confidence levels
 TWs are rarely asked to make one